HVent/project-showcase/README.md

 ### [Kundendatenbank für Bestellungen](project-alfatraining-java-course)
 - **Technologies**: Java, IntelliJ, OOP, MVC
 - **Summary**: A comprehensive project developed during a Java training course, demonstrating key object-oriented principles and advanced Java concepts.
-Features concepts and learnings after 4 of 8 weeks of the course in form of an intermediate test project.
+Features concepts and learnings after 4 of 8 weeks into the course.
+It has the form of an intermediate test project.
 The timeframe to complete was 2 days.
 - **Highlights**: Structured using a Model-View-Controller (MVC) architecture to separate logic, data handling, and user interface, making it scalable and easy to maintain.

 ## Contact